NorthWestern (NASDAQ:NWE) Issues FY 2022 Earnings Guidance

+NorthWestern (NASDAQ:NWE – Get Rating) last issued its quarterly earnings data on Thursday, February 10th.
+The company reported $1.04 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.08 by ($0.04).
+The company had revenue of $347.33 million for the quarter, compared to analyst estimates of $336.70 million.
+NorthWestern had a return on equity of 8.58% and a net margin of 13.61%.
+During the same quarter last year, the business earned $1.29 earnings per share.
+Research analysts forecast that NorthWestern will post 3.35 earnings per share for the current year.

-A number of research firms have recently weighed in on NWE.
-KeyCorp cut their price target on NorthWestern from $71.00 to $68.00 and set an overweight rating on the stock in a research note on Thursday, January 13th.
-Wells Fargo & Company cut NorthWestern from an overweight rating to an equal weight rating and raised their price objective for the company from $58.00 to $59.00 in a report on Monday, December 13th.
-Siebert Williams Shank decreased their price objective on NorthWestern from $72.00 to $66.00 and set a buy rating for the company in a report on Tuesday, February 22nd.
-Zacks Investment Research upgraded shares of NorthWestern from a sell rating to a hold rating in a research note on Wednesday, March 16th.
-Finally, Mizuho assumed coverage on shares of NorthWestern in a research note on Thursday, March 10th.
-They issued a neutral rating and a $62.00 target price for the company.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of Hold and a consensus price target of $65.00.
+NWE has been the subject of several research analyst reports.
+Mizuho initiated coverage on shares of NorthWestern in a research report on Thursday, March 10th.
+They set a neutral rating and a $62.00 price objective for the company.
+KeyCorp lowered their price objective on shares of NorthWestern from $71.00 to $68.00 and set an overweight rating for the company in a research report on Thursday, January 13th.
+Zacks Investment Research downgraded shares of NorthWestern from a hold rating to a sell rating in a research report on Friday.
+Siebert Williams Shank decreased their target price on shares of NorthWestern from $72.00 to $66.00 and set a buy rating on the stock in a research note on Tuesday, February 22nd.
+Finally, Wells Fargo & Company cut shares of NorthWestern from an overweight rating to an equal weight rating and boosted their target price for the stock from $58.00 to $59.00 in a research note on Monday, December 13th.
+Two analysts have rated the stock with a sell rating, three have assigned a hold rating and three have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has an average rating of Hold and a consensus price target of $65.43.

 About NorthWestern (Get Rating)